4th Century Legionary Belt

 Three bronze belt plates from a late Roman Legionary.
 These three plates can be broken down into two descriptive sections.

 1.)
 The Buckle plate, consists of a buckle loop with two serpent/dragon decorations facing the hinge.
 The heads of the serpents are clear and have two eyes, a gaping mouth, ears and scales (two parallel lines at the neck).
 The buckle tongue is smooth except for four groves running parallel near its base.
 The tongue also comes to a sharp curved point.
 The actual decorated plate is well preserved with one side raised in a tubular fashion, while the remaining edges have a decorative consecutive wavy pattern.
 The tubular side has parallel lines engraved into it that run vertically along its surface.
 The surface of the plate is also highly decorated (chip-carved).
 There are two circles with triangular insides surrounded by a multiple small "triangles" defining a border.
 The remainder of the plate has flower or a clover leaf pattern, as well as a Zig Zag line that divides the two circles.
 A border consisting of wavy lines in the shape of "S's" surrounds the chip-carving and divides this design from the outer edging.
 Three rivets remain in place where they would have attached to the leather belt.
-The rivets are curved over at the end at about 3mm, indicating that the leather was once that thick.
+The rivets are curved over at the end (see measurements above), indicating that the leather was once that thick.
 The reverse shows how the bronze "hinges" were bent back and held in place by the third rivet.

 2.)
-The two matching plates are symmetric and contain the same design between them.
+The two secondary plate look similar, but are in fact slightly different in their decorative appearance.
+The central circular motive is different on each plate.
+The first plate has a simpler chip carved design, while the second one is more elaborate including a second ring of design within the S shaped border.
 They are both pentagonal in shape with the same wavy border as the Buckle plate.
 This surrounds the edges, expect for the two raised tubular sides.
 The tubular side has parallel lines engraved into it that run vertically along its surface.
-Each piece contains a large circular chip-carved design, similar to the Buckle plate but larger, with triangles inside.
-A border consisting of wavy lines in the shape of "S's" surrounds the chip-carving and divides this design from the rest of the plate.
 The remainder of the plates have a flower or a clover leaf pattern that fills in any empty space.
 Another border consisting of wavy lines in the shape of "S's" surrounds the whole plate and acts as a divider from the wavy edging.
-Four rivets remain in place where they would have attached to the leather belt.
-The rivets are curved over at the end at about 3mm, indicating that the leather was once that thick.
+Four rivets would have held the plate to the leather, however each one only has three remaining in place.
+The rivets are curved over at the end (see measurements above) indicating that the leather was once that thick.

 A dark green & ocean blue patina covers all the plates and they are all in an excellent state of preservation.